Table of Contents

-- 6. What are oxidative stress and inflammation?
+- 6. What are oxidative stress & inflammation?
 And how are they related?

 - 7. How long do I need to take sulfur before it starts working?

-- 8. Why most organic sulfur or MSM supplements don’t work?
+- 8. Why most organic sulfur supplements don't work?

 - 9. Is it safe to take organic sulfur if you are currently taking sulfa drugs?

 - 10. Is it safe to take organic sulfur if you have an allergy to sulfa drugs or sulfites?

 - 12. Why is it important to drink plenty of water while taking organic sulfur?